 Professional esports is continuing to grow in popularity worldwide, and esports betting has been gaining traction right along with it.
-I don’t see this trend slowing down in the future, with esports continuing to gain mainstream attention.
+I don’t see this trend slowing down in the next several years, with esports continuing to gain mainstream attention.

 On this page I’ve recommended three popular betting sites for Americans, each with great esports betting platforms.
 I also touch on some of the popular esports for betting, look at the different bets you can make, and finish up with a simple 3 step guide you can follow to get your esports bets placed from anywhere in the United States.